Camp Lejeune Lawsuit

-The Camp Lejeune lawsuits claim the Camp Lejeune military base contained highly contaminated and toxic industrial chemicals in its water supply that could cause cancer and other illnesses.
-Our law firm is investigating cases where individuals were exposed to volatile organic compounds at Camp Lejeune and have been diagnosed with cancers.
+The Camp Lejeune lawsuits claim the Camp Lejeune military base contained highly toxic industrial chemicals in its water supply that could cause cancer and other illnesses.
+Our law firm is investigating cases where individuals were exposed to volatile organic compounds at Camp Lejeune and have received a cancer diagnosis.

 News Updates for Camp Lejeune Toxic Water Exposure Lawsuits